 Why You Need a Property Title Search

-The basic information on a property title will include:
+Basic information on a property title will include:

 - The current owners name: In the event of an estate sale, probate may or may not have been completed and your real estate agent will ensure the person selling the property does have power of attorney.
-In the event, there is only one person on the title in a marrige, a dower consent will also be needed to complete the sale.
+In the event, there is only one person on the title in a marriage, a dower consent will also be needed to complete the sale.